richmahn/en_tn/jud/front/intro.md

 #### What is the Book of Jude about? ####

 The purpose of this letter was to warn believers against false teachers.
 In his arguments, Jude often referred to the Old Testament.
 This may suggest that Jude was writing to a Jewish Christian audience.
-This letter is has content that is similar to 2 Peter.
+This letter has content that is similar to 2 Peter.
 They both speak about angels, Sodom and Gomorrah, and false teachers.

 #### How should the title of this book be translated? ####